KhronosGroup/Vulkan-Profiles/scripts/README.md

 Generates C/C++ Vulkan Profiles API library headers (`vulkan_profiles.h`, `vulkan_profiles.hpp`) and source file (`vulkan_profiles.cpp`).

 > [!IMPORTANT]
-> **Device Creation Requirements**
+> **Device Creation Requirements & `pNext` Chain Structure Duplication**
-> Generating a Vulkan Profiles API library suitable for creating a `VkDevice` instance requires that the input profile JSON files contain no duplicate Vulkan feature structures.
-The Vulkan specification prohibits passing superseded or duplicate feature structures simultaneously in the `pNext` chain during device creation.
+> When calling `vkCreateDevice`, the Vulkan specification prohibits passing duplicate or aliased feature structures simultaneously in the `VkDeviceCreateInfo` `pNext` chain.
+Specifically, two different structures enabling or configuring the same underlying Vulkan feature cannot both be present in `pNext`, even if their member boolean values match.
+>
+> **Example:**
+> Enabling `timelineSemaphore` using both `VkPhysicalDeviceTimelineSemaphoreFeaturesKHR` (from `VK_KHR_timeline_semaphore`) and `VkPhysicalDeviceVulkan12Features` (the Vulkan 1.2 core structure into which the feature was promoted) simultaneously in the `pNext` chain during `vkCreateDevice` is invalid.
+Vulkan drivers and Validation Layers will generate an error.
+>
+> **Resolution:**
-> If the source profile JSON files contain redundant or unexpanded feature structures, developers can use the `--convert` flag with `pull-aliases` and `strip-duplication` modes during library generation to automatically sanitize, expand, and deduplicate feature structures before C/C++ code generation.
+> To ensure the generated library creates valid `VkDevice` instances, input profile JSON files must not contain unexpanded or redundant feature structures across capability blocks.
+Developers can use the `--convert` option with `pull-aliases` and `strip-duplication` during library generation to automatically collapse aliased structures into their target core equivalents and deduplicate feature chains before C/C++ code generation.

 ```bash
 vkprofiles library --registry vk.xml --input path/to/profiles --output path/to/include [options]